pipiche38/Domoticz-Zigpy/README.md

     * a difference between the asyncio and the all zigpy stack in comparaison with the zigate plugin which is fully asynchrone with no waiting and synchronisation mecanism.
 From what I have measured with the zigate plugin the delay between receiving a message from the UART and getting the update on Domoticz widget is around 3ms.
 Here I have the impression that an important lag  between a motion should be detected, and the time the motion is seen by the app layer .
   * I had the impression that doing 2 pairing at the same time could be problematic - but need to be checked again, as I do not see why -

+* zigpy provides a method call get_signature() which is available on the device object.
+The purpose is to provide a "device signature".
+In other words it gives information like:
+  * List of Endpoints
+  * List of Cluster In and CLuster Out for each Endpoint

+  I found the information usefull, but too restrictive in regards of a device.
+For instance if get_signature() could returned information like:
+    * Model Name (provided by Cluster 0x0000 Attribute 0x0005 )
+    * Manufacturer Code
+    * Manufacturer Name
+    * DeviceID (which is EndPoint based) and which can give information on the purpose of the device

 ## LIMITATIONS

 * Currently Zigpy librarry do not provide to interact directly with the hardware (Zigbee radio).
 For instance in the context of the ZiGate